 The school has a wide range of policies and procedures which govern its safe and compliant operation.
 These are drawn from guidance and good practice established across the UK and reviewed on a periodic basis by the school and approved by the Board of Directors.

-TASIS The American International School in England is accredited by the New England Association of Schools & Colleges and the European Council of International Schools.
+TASIS The American School in England is accredited by the New England Association of Schools & Colleges and the European Council of International Schools.
 Read the most recent NEASC and CIS accreditation report here.